MD2B - Pediatric Oncology: Wilms Tumor

 Overview

-Wilms tumor, also known as "nephroblastoma", is a solid tumor that arises from immature kidney cells.
-Wilms tumor is the fourth most common type of pediatric cancer, and is the most common type of kidney cancer to occur in children.
-Approximately 500 new cases are diagnosed each year.
-Wilms tumor most frequently occurs around the age of 3, and is rarely seen after 8 years of age.
-It usually affects only one kidney (unilateral), but in 5% of cases can affect both kidneys (bilateral).
-The overall five-year survival rate for children with Wilms' tumor is more than 90%.
-Prognosis depends on stage (how far the cancer has spread), histopathologic features (what the cancer cells look like under the microscope), patient age, and tumor size.
+Wilms tumor, also known as nephroblastoma, is a solid tumor that arises from immature kidney cells.
+It is the fourth most common type of pediatric cancer and the most common abdominal cancer in children, with approximately 500 new cases diagnosed annually.
+Wilms tumor typically occurs around age 3 and is rarely seen after age 8.
+It usually affects only one kidney, but in 5% of cases can affect both kidneys.
+The overall five-year survival rate for children with Wilms tumor exceeds 90%.
+Prognosis depends on factors such as cancer stage (how far the cancer has spread), histopathologic features (what the cancer cells look like under the microscope), patient age, and tumor size.

 Symptoms